dcmouser/mewlo/doc/sphinx/book/core/templates.rst

     * We need to be able to invoke mewlo functions from the template files.
     * We want minimal "magic", and minimal "silent" erroring.
     * In terms of maintenance and the possibility of moving Mewlo from Python to another language, we might favor a small simple codebase for the template library, at the cost of having to do more support at the Mewlo framework level.
     * We want to be able to easily manage/replace asset files and let users override subsets of them.
+This is perhaps the key non-trivial issue that concerns us, and it is discussed in a separate section of the documentation entitled "Asset Files".

 Issues to Reolve